elisechant/react-highcharts-wrapper/README.md

 This will make Highcharts available to context.

-3. Build the chart components you need with `AbstractChart` and passing in a standard Highcharts configuration object.
+3. Build the chart components you need with `AbstractChart` passing in a standard Highcharts configuration object.